jayward139/jayward139.github.io/_pages/teaching.md

 permalink: /teaching/
 ---

-At **California State University, Fullerton**, I served as a GSA and Teaching Assitant for four sections of the POSC 100 - American Government intro course.
+At **California State University, Fullerton**, I served as a GSA and Teaching Assistant for four sections of the POSC 100 - American Government intro course.

 ## California State University, Fullerton